How to Develop a Capability Building Framework for Sustainable Business Success

 - Behavioural (performance of work practices, operations, techniques)

 - Affective (feelings, attitudes, preferences).

 Why a mind, body and soul approach?
-It breaks capability building activities into more nuanced training: Discussion and explanation, practice and coaching, and self-discovery and influence, respectively.
+It breaks capability building programs into more nuanced training: Discussion and explanation, practice and coaching, and self-discovery and influence, respectively.

 The training you design to affect behavioural change should be behavioural in nature.
 Employees emulate what they see leaders and peers do, which could mean having senior leaders role model key capabilities in the workplace.
 If employees see highly visible peers or leaders showcasing resilience strategies, change is 5.3x more likely to be successful because most employees are influenced by their environment.

 Take resilience.
 This is both an organisational and individual capability.
 But it involves systems to handle stress, increase engagement and manage change that may need to be personalised for individuals, meaning it has to be developed in employees before it can impact the work environment and greater organisation.

 You could then prioritise a leadership development program for top influencers who can then plant the seeds of change, tipping the scales towards a mature learning culture.
 Those influencers may then be able to share anecdotes that espouse the personal benefits of capability building, which act as compelling arguments for peers.
 You see the behavioural nature?

 How to develop a framework for capability building